Metronidazole Gel for Rosacea UK: How It Works, Rozex, Triggers & Results

 - Spicy food and hot drinks — temperature and capsaicin both trigger vasodilation and flushing.

 - Extreme temperatures — hot baths, saunas, cold wind.
-Lukewarm water for face washing; protect face from cold.
+Lukewarm water for face washing.

-- Vigorous exercise — moderate-intensity exercise in cool environments is better tolerated than intense exercise in heat.
+- Vigorous exercise — moderate-intensity exercise in cool environments is better tolerated.

 - Stress — a consistent trigger; stress management techniques can reduce flushing frequency.